machinedinneen/movie_trailer_website/README.md

 > Aron Dinneen

 ### About
 This is the first project from Udacity full stack course.
-The webpage displays movie pictures and when you click on it, a youtube trailer will popout and play.
+This project opens a webpage that displays movie photos.
+Once the photos are clicked, a youtube popup of the trailer is displayed.

 #### To run this program